 Absolutely.
 For traditional southern cheese grits, use 1 cup of cheddar cheese for your cheesy grit cakes.
 I've also made these grits with gouda and gruyere and I'll be thinking about that deliciousness for a hot minute.

-I love the flavor of bell pepper and onions with grits, but I do recommend making a cajun sauce with peppers separately, and serving over the cakes.
+I love the flavor of bell pepper and onions with grits, but I do recommend making a Cajun sauce with peppers separately, and serving over the cakes.
 Unless they're cut very small, the veggies may create too much instability in the cake when frying.

 You can, just eliminate the salt from the grits, as the stock will add all the seasoning you need.
 For these grit cakes, I like the pure flavor of the parmesan and pepper in the grits, but if you're looking for a more complex flavor profile, 2 cups stock (veggie or chicken stock, if cooking for non-pescatarians) would do the trick in place of the 2 cups of water.

 To store, transfer to an airtight container and keep in the refrigerator for up to 3 days.
-To reheat, move to a baking dish and heat in the oven at 400 until just heated through.
+To reheat, move to a baking dish and heat in the oven at 400℉ until just heated through.

-PrintHomemade Cheesy Grit Cake Recipe
+Cheesy Grit Cake Recipe

 - Total Time: 1 hour